AlbyDR/rSCOPE/README.md

 ## rSCOPE
 Run SCOPE model from R. There are functions to download and interpolate the DWD data to use as model inputs.
 Download Berlin Environmental Atlas maps.
 Calculate zd/z0 and hourly footprints to extract information about surface properties from raster layers (e.g. LAI, vegetation height and #' vegetation cover).
 Organize the model inputs and run SCOPE.
 Get the parameters (input, constant and settings), calculate model accuracy.
+Functions to generate Urban ET maps and indices of greening cooling services, and also create a animate 24 hours or month ET GIF maps.

 ### devtools::install_github("AlbyDR/rSCOPE")
 #### library(rSCOPE)

-### Citation
+#### Citation
 Duarte Rocha, A.: AlbyDR/rSCOPE: rSCOPE v1.0 (Evapotranspiration), Zenodo [code], https://doi.org/10.5281/zenodo.6204580, 2022.

-### References
+#### References
 Rocha, A. D., Vulova, S., Meier, F., Förster, M., & Kleinschmit, B. (2022).
 Mapping evapotranspirative and radiative cooling services in an urban environment.
 SSRN Electronic Journal, 85. https://doi.org/10.2139/ssrn.4089553.

 Duarte Rocha, A., Vulova, S., van der Tol, C., Förster, M., and Kleinschmit, B.: Modelling hourly evapotranspiration in urban environments with SCOPE using open remote sensing and meteorological data, Hydrol.
 Earth Syst.
 Sci., 26, 1111–1129, https://doi.org/10.5194/hess-26-1111-2022, 2022.